geolysis/magmi-git/README.md

 The Official GitHub home for magmi  project (Magento Mass Importer) is `dweeves/magmi-git`.

 Included are a few fixes and tweaks.
+(Marked with `chAnGe` keyword)

 Tweaks
 ------